Making friends with foliage

-BENGALURU : Summer holidays are that time of the year when kids relax but parents feel pressured to figure out how to engage them in some form of learning without being a killjoy.
-Gardening can be your answer.
+Summer holidays are that time of the year when kids relax but parents feel pressured to figure out how to engage them in some form of learning without being a killjoy.
+Gardening can be the answer.

-In these competitive times, parents tend to favour more ‘contemporary’ skills, such as computing, to gardening, which is seen as an ‘old-world’ skill.
-But gardening is more than just a cute hobby.
-It is about learning to observe interactions between soil, water, sun, shade, smells, bugs and human actions.
+In these competitive times, parents tend to favour more ‘contemporary’ skills, such as computing to gardening, which is seen as an ‘old-world’ skill.
+However, gardening is more than just a cute hobby.
+It is about learning to observe interactions between soil, water, sun, shade, smells, bugs and humans.
 Your balcony can thus be a microcosm of nature, where your child can experiment, connect dots and develop what the psychologist Howard Gardner describes as ‘naturalistic intelligence’.
 Such direct engagement with nature has no classroom substitute as it makes children know things not just by heart but in their hearts.

 POSITIVE TRENDS